 Xenex founders Mark(Tuck) Stibich and Julie Stachowiak met at Johns Hopkins University during their doctoral studies.
 Both epidemiologists, they had a shared passion for research and wanting to make the world a better place.
 As their careers evolved, they began to study novel approaches to saving lives and reducing suffering by destroying the deadly microorganisms that cause infections.
 They wanted to provide healthcare facilities with a more effective tool to kill pathogens, and they wanted to ensure that scientific evidence drove all of the company’s claims.
 In 2008, Tuck and Julie co-founded Xenex and their passion became our mission.

 When Xenex launched the first version of the LightStrike pulsed xenon UV robot, it was the first and only ultraviolet light technology of its kind.
-It provided a faster, effective alternative to all the other UV room disinfection products hospitals had to choose from, and the fact it did not use mercury bulbs to generate UV light was a game changer in the UV disinfection space.
+It provided a faster, effective alternative to all the other UV light products hospitals had to choose from, and the fact it did not use mercury bulbs to generate UV light was a game changer for healthcare environments.
 All of those mercury products produce one wavelength (253.7 nm) of UV light while LightStrike produces multiple wavelengths (200 nm – 315 nm) of UV light, resulting in more efficient pathogen deactivation.
 Research proved LightStrike’s innovative technology took a fraction of the time its predecessor (mercury UV bulbs) took to deactivate troublesome spores like C. diff 1,2.
 A study conducted at MD Anderson Cancer Center showed that LightStrike destroyed 22 times more pathogens than liquid chemical cleaning alone.

 And as you’ve likely seen, many UV products came to market during the pandemic with the majority using mercury lamps, making product claims that are not supported by scientific evidence.
-A mercury lamp is going to disinfect at the same wavelength/UVC dose – no matter the frame construction or the 4 wheels it rolls on.
+A mercury lamp is going to disinfect one wavelength (253.7) – no matter the frame it is construction on or the 4 wheels it rolls on.

 Today, LightStrike robots have been widely adopted with over 1,000 hospitals having integrated the patented technology as part of their comprehensive disinfection strategy and more than 45 peer-reviewed studies have been published validating the efficacy of LightStrike technology.
 Xenex launched the 6th model of LightStrike in December 2020 – continually seeking feedback from customers to create efficiencies and ease of use.
 LightStrike6, the current model, is faster, smarter, and sturdier than earlier versions.